Swendude/JS-functions/index.md

 Most verbs can be described using this pattern so let's come up with some names for the various parts that make up a 'sub-instruction' (which we will now call functions):

 - A Function has a *name* (or identifier).
 E.g. 'Peel' and 'Juggle.'
 - A Function may 'act on' some (or multiple) things, we call this the *arguments*.
-E.g. 'Banana' or 'Knives'. _Some function do not 'act on' anything but just produce results (e.g 'Smiling')._
+E.g. 'Banana' or 'Knives'. _Some functions do not 'act on' anything but just produce results (e.g 'Smiling')._
 - A Function produces a *result*, this may be an effect like 'knives being thrown in a pattern' or it may be a thing like 'Peeled banana'.

 It's as simple as that!
 We will get to code soon enough but before you continue spend some time on the following exercise: